rabbitmq/rabbitmq-website/site/upgrade.md

 RabbitMQ shutdown process will not wait for queues to be synchronised if a synchronisation operation is in progress.

-### <a id="mirrored-queue-masters-rebalance" class="anchor" href="#mirrored-queue-masters-rebalance">Mirrored queue masters rebalancing</a>
+### <a id="mirrored-queue-masters-rebalance" class="anchor" href="#mirrored-queue-masters-rebalance">Mirrored queue leaders rebalancing</a>

-Some upgrade scenarios can cause mirrored queue masters to be unevenly distributed between nodes in a cluster.
-This will put more load on the nodes with more queue masters.
+Some upgrade scenarios can cause mirrored queue leaders to be unevenly distributed between nodes in a cluster.
+This will put more load on the nodes with more queue leaders.
-For example a full-stop upgrade will make all queue masters migrate to the "upgrader" node - the one stopped last and started first.
+For example a full-stop upgrade will make all queue leaders migrate to the "upgrader" node - the one stopped last and started first.
-A rolling upgrade of three nodes with two mirrors will also cause all queue masters to be on the same node.
+A rolling upgrade of three nodes with two mirrors will also cause all queue leaders to be on the same node.

-You can move a queue master for a queue using a temporary [policy](/parameters.html) with `ha-mode: nodes` and `ha-params: [&lt;node&gt;]`
+You can move a queue leader for a queue using a temporary [policy](/parameters.html) with `ha-mode: nodes` and `ha-params: [&lt;node&gt;]`
 The policy can be created via management UI or rabbitmqctl command: